sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

     - default: 1
     - constraints: must be zero or greater
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * pan:
     - doc: Position of sound in stereo.
 With headphones on, this means how much of the sound is in the left ear, and how much is in the right ear.
 With a value of -1, the sound is completely in the left ear, a value of 0 puts the sound equally in both ears and a value of 1 puts the sound in the right ear.
 Values in between -1 and 1 move the sound accordingly.
     - default: 0
     - constraints: must be a value between -1 and 1 inclusively
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * rate:
     - doc: write me
     - default: 1
     - constraints: must not be zero
     - Can not be changed once set
-  * cutoff:
+  * lpf:
-    - doc: MIDI note representing the highest frequencies allowed to be present in the sound.
+    - doc: Low pass filter cutoff value.
+A MIDI note representing the highest frequencies allowed to be present in the sound.
 A low value like 30 makes the sound round and dull, a high value like 100 makes the sound buzzy and crispy.
-    - default: 0
+    - default: -1
     - constraints: must be zero or greater,must be a value less than 131
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
-  * res:
+  * hpf:
-    - doc: Filter resonance as a value between 0 and 1.
-Large amounts of resonance (a res: near 1) can create a whistling sound around the cutoff frequency.
-Smaller values produce less resonance.
+    - doc: High pass filter cutoff value.
+A MIDI note representing the lowest frequencies allowed to be present in the sound.
+A high value like 100 makes the sound thin and whispy, a low value like 40 removes just the lower bass components of the sound.
-    - default: 0
+    - default: -1
-    - constraints: must be zero or greater,must be a value less than 1
+    - constraints: must be zero or greater,must be a value less than 119
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes

 ## Basic Stereo Sample Player (no env)